thomasfinstad/terraform-provider-vyos-rolling/docs/resources/pki_ca.md

 ### Optional

 - `certificate` (String) CA certificate in PEM format
-- `crl` (String) Certificate revocation list in PEM format
+- `crl` (List of String) Certificate revocation list in PEM format
 - `description` (String) Description
 - `private` (Attributes) CA private key in PEM format (see [below for nested schema](#nestedatt--private))
-- `revoke` (String) If parent CA is present, this CA certificate will be included in generated CRLs
+- `revoke` (Boolean) If parent CA is present, this CA certificate will be included in generated CRLs

 <a id="nestedatt--private"></a>
 ### Nested Schema for `private`